Governance Intelligence

 The judging process consists of three simple phases:

-Phase one: Once the entry deadline has passed, the Governance Intelligence editorial team reviews all submissions and produces the short list
+Phase one: Once the entry deadline has passed, the Governance Intelligence editorial team reviews all submissions and produces the shortlist.

-Phase three: The judges come together to discuss, debate and select the final list of winners who will go on to win an award
+Phase three: The judges come together to discuss, debate and select the final list of winners who will go on to win an award.

 The judges’ votes are not made public, but their comments may be published in articles or reports after the event.
 Judges are not required to make comments against every submission.